 Contributions.
 Premium rates are those determined by the System's Board of Trustees to be actuarially sufficient to pay anticipated claims.
 PLD employers are required to remit a premium of \$0.46 per \$1,000 of coverage for covered active employees, a portion of which is to provide a level of coverage in retirement.
 PLD employers with retired PLD employees continue to remit a premium of \$0.46 per \$1,000 of coverage per month during the post-employment retired period.
-Contributions to the OPEB plan from the Authority were \$87,138 for the year ended June 30, 2018 actuarial valuation.
+Contributions to the OPEB plan from the Authority were \$91,853 and \$87,138 for the years ended June 30, 2019 and June 30, 2018 actuarial valuations.
 Employees are not required to contribute to the OPEB plan.